TAKE A LOOK-India's budget focuses on growth, paring deficit

 * India central bank sets cut-off rate of 6.26 percent at 14-day variable rate repo auction

-July 8 Indian Prime Minister Narendra Modi's new government on Thursday unveiled a first budget that seeks to revive growth and curb borrowing, but left open questions on how it will reduce the fiscal deficit and restore investor confidence.
+July 8 Indian Prime Minister Narendra Modi's new government on Thursday unveiled a first budget of structural reforms aimed at reviving growth, winning praise from investors despite a lack of clarity over how he would cap the big fiscal deficit.

+Finance Minister Arun Jaitley vowed to raise the pace of economic growth to 7-8 percent in three to four years, while presenting the 2014/15 budget in parliament, from less than 5 percent now -- the longest spell of sub 5 percent growth in a quarter of a century.

 Click on the links below to see the latest stories:

-EARLIER >India likely to sell 5 pct stake in SAIL in late July -sources >India partially rolls back steep railway fare hike >Stable govt brightens prospects for economic recovery-cbank (Compiled by by Malini Menon in NEW DELHI)
+EARLIER >Jaitley says "mindless populism" needs to be checked >Bolder economic reforms, but no tax changes seen in budget >India likely to sell 5 pct stake in SAIL in late July -sources >India partially rolls back steep railway fare hike >Stable govt brightens prospects for economic recovery-cbank (Compiled by by Malini Menon in NEW DELHI)

 * India central bank sets cut-off rate of 6.26 percent at 14-day variable rate repo auction